huggingface/blog/how-to-generate.md

 ```
 Output:
 ----------------------------------------------------------------------------------------------------
-I enjoy walking with my cute dog.
-He will never be the same.
-I watch him play.

-Guys, my dog needs a name.
-Especially if he is found with wings.

-What was that?
-I had a lot o
+I enjoy walking with my cute dog for the rest of the day, but this had me staying in an unusual room and not going on nights out with friends (which will always be my yearning for such a spacious screen on my desk
 ```